Summer Day, a unique festive day of Albania

 The history

-Dita e Veres is one of the oldest traditional days mainly celebrated in Elbasan.
-This festival’s origin is traced to the Mountain Muse (Zana Malit) temple, which was built near the city of Shkumbin (Elbasan).
+Dita e Veres is one of the oldest traditional days, mainly celebrated in Elbasan.
+This festival’s origin is traced to the Mountain Muse (Zana Malit) temple, built near Shkumbin (Elbasan).
 Muse was the goddess of hunting, forests, and nature, and she would come out of her temple only on March 14, which marked the beginning of the summer.
 This legend was passed from generation to generation, and the Summer Day festival is known for its unique cultural heritage and traditions.
-This popular celebration was a tradition that today identifies the city of Elbasan, known for its special cultural traditions.
-It is a community-wide event, with families often exchanging the traditional Ballokume, a sugar and corn flour cookie.
-Each family has its recipe, considered a source of pride.
-Some decades ago, people went to Elbasan to celebrate this day, but now it has become a national festival.
-In every city, people celebrate the end of winter in the very festive atmosphere, and the tradition of cooking bollokume now expanded from north to south of Albania.
+This popular celebration was a tradition that today identifies the city of Elbasan, known for its extraordinary cultural traditions.

 Share this article